Reduced Course Load

 Note Takers can be provided to students when a disability presents significant difficulty in academic performance skills such as writing, verbal comprehension or concentration.
-Students who receive note takers as an accommodation are asked to take the primary responsibility in identifying and hiring other students willing to provide the service.
-If necessary, Accessibility Services will assist in this process.
+Students who receive note takers will be assisted by Accessibility Services and Faculty in identifying and hiring other students willing to provide this service.
 Students pursuing note taker services are encouraged to take the following steps:

 Students who are serving as note takers will be paid for their services.
 Students receiving note taker services must monitor the quality and timeliness of the notes they receive.
-Note Takers are not required to provide notes to students on days when the student who is receiving services does not report to class.
+Note Takers are still required to provide notes to students on days when the student who is receiving services is absent from class.

 Faculty and administrators at SUNY Adirondack understand that at times traditional accommodations may not be sufficient to achieve the goal of providing students with disabilities with equal access to degree programs.
 In recognition of this, the College may approve course substitutions that do not compromise essential components or standards of academic programs.
 Requests for course substitutions will be evaluated based on section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 No student may be allowed to substitute or waive course requirements, pre-requisites or other degree requirements unless approved by SUNY Adirondack.
 It should be noted that federal regulation prohibits the College from waiving or substituting essential course requirements or components of programs leading to licensure or certification.
 Course substitutions will be evaluated on a case-by-case basis according to the following procedures:

 Students who wish to pursue a course substitution due to disability status must submit a written request to the Director of Accessibility Services.
-The submission must identify the specific request, include a statement identifying the reason for the request, and the student must submit documentation that verifies prior experiences with the subject matter pertaining to the request including the names of courses taken, grades received and steps taken to supplement efforts in the subject area.
+The submission must identify the specific request and include a statement identifying the reason for the request.
 The student must also submit documentation that clearly substantiates the student’s disability and its specific impact on the student’s ability to perform in the academic area in question.
 This documentation must be on file in Accessibility Services or provided at the time of the request.
 Disability related documentation must be relevant and comprehensive and provided by an appropriate professional as detailed in the documentation guidelines available through Accessibility Services.

 Requests for course substitutions will be reviewed on a case-by-case basis as timely as possible.
-It is important that the appropriate party has sufficient time to review and evaluate course substitution requests.
+It is important that the appropriate party has sufficient time to review and evaluate course substitution request.
 Generally, students should submit requests and all supporting documentation at least six weeks prior to the start of the semester for which the substitution would take effect.
-At all times, course adaptation and/or accommodations will be considered before a substitution is offered.
-Approved substitutions will not relieve students of the responsibilities or transcript outcome of courses for which they are enrolled in at the time of a request, and will not affect the status of previously transcripted grades.
-Course substitutions will also be rendered exempt if the student changes programs prior to graduation.

-At the time of the request the student must consent to the release of disability related information as it pertains to the request to the appropriate division Chair.
-The Director of Accessibility Services will consult with the Chair to help determine the appropriate course of action, and reserves the right to consult with diagnosticians in the areas of special education and/or learning disabilities as needed.
-After a thorough review of each request and all supporting documentation, a written decision will be provided to the student by the division Chair.
-If the request is approved, the Chair will identify at least one course that may be used as a substitute and reserves the right to consult with other academic divisions to identify appropriate options.
+The Director of Accessibility Services will consult with the Division Chair to help determine the appropriate course of action, and reserves the right to consult with diagnosticians in the areas of special education and/or learning disabilities as needed.
+After a thorough review of each request, a written decision will be provided to the student by the Division Chair.
+If the request is approved, the Division Chair will identify at least one course that may be used as a substitute and reserves the right to consult with other academic divisions to identify appropriate options.
 A copy of the decision will be forwarded to Accessibility Services and, if appropriate, the Registrar will be informed so that necessary adjustments can be made to the student’s transcript.

 Students who are deaf and use sign language to communicate should contact Accessibility Services so interpreter services can be set up.
 Because it can be challenging to find interpreters in our area, it is crucial for a deaf student to notify the office of their need as soon as possible.
 The director will approve the student for priority registration so an interpreter can be secured early enough.

-Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning which are the primary resources for interpreter services for our students.
+Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning.
+Options Interpreting is the primary resource for interpreter services for our students.
 Students should be aware, however, that the responsibility to request support services, to provide appropriate documentation and to inform the College about their communication needs rests with the student.
 Early notice is essential for Accessibility Services to coordinate appropriate and meaningful services.

 The role of an interpreter is to provide students who are deaf or hearing impaired with equal access to college sponsored programs and activities by facilitating communication between the student and the instructor and other students during class sessions, and between the student and the instructor during formal meetings or consultations.
 Interpreters may also be available for campus sponsored activities such as social events, lectures and presentations as needed.
 Interpreters do not function as tutors, note takers, counselors or advisors and are not required to facilitate personal conversations.
 At times, interpreters may function in teams to avoid fatigue and to provide appropriate service.
 The following guidelines also apply to the provision of interpreter services at SUNY Adirondack:

-Students with disabilities that result in difficulties with memory, auditory processing or related issues may be eligible to record class lectures as an accommodation.
+Students with disabilities that result in difficulties with memory, auditory processing or related issues may be eligible to record class lectures or a Livescribe Pen as an accommodation.
 Students must first complete accommodation forms with Accessibility Services and get recording lectures approved as an accommodation.
 At this point, students can choose to purchase and use their own recorders or to borrow one from Accessibility Services.
-At times, recordings may be restricted to lectures only, in order to protect the confidentiality of other students who share personal information in the classroom setting.Tutoring
+Students will sign a recorded lecture agreement as well as a equipment loan agreement if they choose to borrow these devices.Tutoring

 Some students may receive funding for tutors through the New York State Office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) or other sponsoring organizations.
-In these situations, Accessibility Services will coordinate and process the required paperwork to issue payment to tutors and, if possible, may assist students in locating a tutor.
+In these situations, the student should contact their individual ACCES-VR counselor to set up one-on-one tutoring.

 Assisted Priority Registration